mikeywaites/kim/README.rst

 ``Kim``
 =============

-Kim is a framework for controlling the flows of JSON data when working with REST API's.
+Kim is a framework for orchestrating the structure and flow of JSON data in to and out of  your REST API.